France identifies suspected coordinator of Paris, Brussels attacks

 Atar, also known as Abu Ahmad, is a cousin of the El Bakraoui brothers who blew themselves up in the Brussels Airport and metro attacks in March.

-Atar, 32, who has dual Belgian and Moroccan nationality, is suspected of having directed the attacks from Syria.
+The 32-year-old Atar, who has dual Belgian and Moroccan nationality, is suspected of having directed the attacks from Syria, and he remains at large.

 The source said that investigators found proof on the laptop of one of the Bakraoui brothers.